Share

 If it happens too early, that means you braked too early.
 And you’ll feel it on track.
 You’ll feel slow.
 Very slow.

-And that’s why the following mistakes comes is a too early throttle pick up, due to the fact you feel too slow in to the corner, and that in turns gives you an even worse exit.
+And that’s why the following mistakes comes is a too early throttle pick up, due to the fact you feel too slow into the corner, and that in turns gives you an even worse exit.

 You could’ve gone deeper, pushed harder.
 That’s the part most people miss.

-So again: trail braking = braking late AND holding some brake into the final entry phase of the corner.
+Trail braking = braking late AND holding some brake into the final entry phase of the corner.
+That’s when you’ll truly be feeling on the limit.

 And that’s what separates the okay laps from the great ones.